ARCHITECTURE GUIDE

 Pros and cons (honest)

-Pros: Distinctive look, strong neighborhood character, often larger lots than Craftsmans, frequent Mills Act eligibility, courtyard/indoor-outdoor flow that fits San Diego weather perfectly.
+Pros: Distinctive look, strong neighborhood character, often larger lots than Craftsman, frequent Mills Act eligibility, courtyard/indoor-outdoor flow that fits San Diego weather perfectly.

 Cons: Tile roof maintenance is a real expense.
 Stucco repair can be expensive.
 Wood window/door upkeep.
-Some homes are in historic districts which means façade changes require approval.
-Original electrical and plumbing often need updating.
+Some homes are in historic districts, which means façade changes require approval.
+Original electrical and plumbing systems often need updating.

 Looking for a Spanish Revival home?